 One of the most annoying errors you will receive while working in Windows is the message that for some reason you cannot delete a file.
 Usually something like “Cannot delete files: Access is denied” or “The file you’re trying to modify is being used by Windows or other application” will pop up on screen.
 Quite often the reason why this error message has appeared isn’t immediately obvious because you haven’t got any programs running that you think might interfere with the file concerned.

 Files become locked because they are still being used by a Windows process or service and cannot be touched until Windows releases the file.
 One of the worst programs to actually cause this problem is the Explorer.exe process itself getting a lock on a file or even external devices like USB flash drives so you are unable to safely remove them.
 Other things like malicious software, security software or crashed programs can sometimes be to blame and can stop a file being deleted or moved.
-Here’s a selection of 7 different file unlocking and deleting tools for you to remove your difficult to get rid of files and folders.

 Software such as anti-virus files are difficult to delete simply because the software tries to protect itself from malicious processes and therefore makes its files very hard to tamper with by setting advanced permissions.
 Knowing this, we’re going to perform a very simple test of trying to delete an avast! antivirus file called “avast5.ini” using Windows 7 x64 while the program itself is still running.
 Try to delete this file normally and you will get a “You require permission from Administrators to make changes to this file” even if you’re the administrator.